 What does a MAACK consist of?

-USC stands for Universal Cable which means flexibility, strength and powerful optical characteristics in one single cable design.
-The material composition is made of an inner tube which contains the optical elements, steel wires for more strength and flexibility and a plastic sheath on top of the construction in order to protect the components against various outer influences and give the cable more crush zone as it is required for a harsh handling in the field and environmental.
-Dimensionally changes can be optionally as well as the optical components are able to change upon customer requests.
+USC stands for Universal Cable, which means optical fiber cables with flexibility, strength, and robust optical characteristics in one design.
+The material composition includes an inner tube that contains optical elements, steel wires for strength and flexibility, and a plastic sheath to protect the components against various external influences.
+It also gives the optical fiber cables more of a crush zone for harsh handling in the field.
+Dimensional and optical changes are available upon request.

 |Cable usage||Data Transm. & Sensing|